svmi3195/random_name_generator/README.md

 # random_name_generator
 <br>
-A little program which ganerates random name based on letters frequency.
+A little program which generates random name based on letters frequency.